About the 2020-21 Season

 Sarah and Ernest Butler Chair

-The cancellation of our upcoming fall, holiday, and winter performances impacts every member of our community, including artists, musicians, stagehands, and staff members.
+The unavoidable cancellation of our 2020–21 season impacts every member of our community, including artists, musicians, stagehands, and staff members.
 HGO is committed to the livelihood of all those involved in producing great opera in Houston.
-We have taken the lead in helping defray the impact of these cancellations and will continue to find ways to ease the financial burden on our community.

 Which live events have been canceled?